Madicinal/Auctionator/README.md

 All credits to this original fork: https://github.com/Sleepywalker69/Auctionator-CoA-Ascension My changes are notated toward the very bottom, all made with GPT.
 I'm not a programmer and it's possible that it may have bugs.
 Works fine so far for me.

+# Installation
+This fork is intended to replace Ascension's bundled Auctionator, not install alongside it.

+In the Ascension Launcher, under the Addons section disable and remove the original Auctionator addon.
+Open your WoW Interface\AddOns folder and make sure the launcher's original Auctionator folder is no longer present.
+If it is, remove it.
+Download this repository and extract it.
+Copy the three folders beginning with **CoAuctionator** into your Interface\AddOns folder.
+Launch the game and make sure the three CoAuctionator addons are enabled at the character-select AddOns screen.

+If the Ascension Launcher restores its own Auctionator folder, make sure Auctionator is still disabled in the launcher.
+The three CoAuctionator folders are the only ones from this fork that you need.

 # CoAuctionator (3.3.5 fork) — Scanning & Selling Overhaul

 A heavily upgraded fork of **Auctionator v2.9.9** for WotLK 3.3.5 clients, backporting the auction database and selling UI from Auctionator v3.2.6 (WoD 6.2) and rebuilding the scanning engine around the reliability patterns used by **TradeSkillMaster v2.8**.